libretro/docs/docs/library/mupen64plus.md

 - **GPU shader depth write** (**False**/True)

 	Enable writing of fragment depth.
 Some mobile GPUs do not support it, thus it made optional.
-	The default seeting is dependent on your platform.
+	The default setting is dependent on your platform.

 - **Cache GPU Shaders** (**True**/False)